-The Illinois Sales Tax structure imposes two separate but complementary taxes upon the sale and use of tangible personal property.
-Section 2 of the Illinois Retailers’ Occupation Tax Act imposes a tax upon persons engaged in the business of selling at retail tangible personal property.
-The Complementary Use Tax is imposed by Section 3 of the Illinois Use Tax Act which imposes a tax upon the privilege of using in this state tangible personal property purchased at retail from a retailer.
+Illinois law imposes two separate but complementary taxes upon the sale and use of tangible personal property.
+Section 2 of the Retailers’ Occupation Tax Act imposes a tax upon persons engaged in the business of selling tangible personal property at retail.
+Section 3 of the Use Tax Act complements the Retailers' Occupation Tax Act by imposing a tax upon the privilege of using in this state tangible personal property purchased at retail from a retailer.

 The retailer uses its gross receipt to calculate its Retailers’ Occupation Tax liability, and as a part of the same transaction, the retailer satisfies its statutory obligation to collect the Use Tax owed by the customer.
 In effect, this Use Tax collection reimburses the retailer for its Retailers’ Occupation Tax liability.
 If a retailer does not collect Use Tax on a sale of tangible personal property to a customer who will use that property in Illinois, the customer must pay the Use Tax directly to the State of Illinois.

 You can find additional information on our Sales and Use Tax Information page.

 Note: The Leveling the Playing Field for Illinois Retail Act requires remote retailers and marketplace facilitators that meet certain thresholds to register to remit Retailers' Occupation Tax for sales of tangible personal property to Illinois customers made on or after January 1, 2021.
 For more information, see our Resource Page for the "Leveling the Playing Field for Illinois Retail Act."